Paolo Sylos Labini

 Paolo Sylos Labini (30 October 1920 – 7 December 2005) was an Italian economist and a key figure in the economic debate in post-World War II Italy.
 He was a professor of political economy at Sapienza University of Rome and an active member of Accademia Nazionale dei Lincei.

+Paolo Sylos Labini married Maria Rosaria Azzone, with whom he had two sons: Stefano, a geologist and researcher at ENEA, and Francesco, an physicist and Research Director at the Enrico Fermi Research Center.

 Early life and education

 After secondary school, Sylos Labini enrolled in the Faculty of Law at the Sapienza University of Rome, graduating in July 1942 with a thesis on the economic consequences of innovations.
 In his research, he turned to study classical economists—in particular Adam Smith, David Ricardo, and Karl Marx—after becoming aware of the limited interest in innovations among contemporary economists.
 At the time, his mentor was Alberto Breglia (1900–1955), a professor of political economy at Sapienza University since 1942.

 After graduating with a cum laude distinction in law in July 1942, Sylos Labini was appointed as a voluntary assistant.
 He was later appointed as the assistant professor of political economy at the Faculty of Economics of Sapienza University.
 Labini's relationship with Breglia left him with the concept of economy as a way to understand history.
 Breglia encouraged Labini to travel to the United States to complete his studies, and Sylos Labini was among the first young people after World War II to study abroad.
 Labini ventured overseas in the hope of deepening his economic knowledge and to better understand the peculiarities of the Italian economic status.

 In 1948, Sylos Labini first went to Chicago, where he met Franco Modigliani, and then to Cambridge, Massachusetts, to study with Joseph Schumpeter at Harvard University.
 At Harvard, he met Gaetano Salvemini and John Kenneth Galbraith.
 He also studied for a time in Cambridge, where he was supervised by Dennis Robertson, and became friends with Piero Sraffa, Nicholas Kaldor, Joan Robinson.